Global Markets

 Key Features:

-Both SSE and SZSE have distinct boards for different types of companies.
+Listing Standards: Both SSE and SZSE have distinct boards for different types of companies.
 SSE includes the Main Board and STAR Market (for innovative and high-tech companies), while SZSE includes the Main Board, SME Board, and ChiNext (for growth-oriented firms).

 Trading Mechanism: China’s stock exchanges are predominantly electronic, with a focus on retail investors.
 Recent reforms have aimed at increasing market openness and efficiency.